aitoroses/floxide/docs/architecture/batch-processing-implementation.md

 # Batch Processing Implementation

-This document describes the batch processing implementation in the Flowrs framework.
+This document describes the batch processing implementation in the Floxide framework.

 ## Overview

-Batch processing in the Flowrs framework enables efficient parallel execution of workflows on collections of items.
+Batch processing in the Floxide framework enables efficient parallel execution of workflows on collections of items.
 This capability is essential for handling large datasets and maximizing throughput in workflow applications.

 ## Core Concepts